 Then run the report to check any discrepancy between the original order and the physical count.

 Educate your employees about the latest fraud trends.

 Make them understand that when the company takes a hit due to shrinkage, they are going to share the damage and losses as well!

 In this way, they will put maximum effort to avoid any glitches or errors on their part.

-6. Standard Hygiene is of Utmost Importance for a Healthy Storage Area
+6. Hygiene is Important for a Healthy Storage Area

 Negligence in sanitation increases the deteriorating rate of the goods stored and reduces their storage time.

-Well-organised inventory lasts long and thus haphazardness must be removed from the warehouse.
+Well-organised inventory is long lasting.
+Thus, you need to remove haphazardness from the warehouse.